Back to Blog

 E[VSRM=r]=exp(α+βr+τ22)\mathbb{E}[V_S \mid R_M = r] = \exp\left(\alpha + \beta|r| + \frac{\tau^2}{2}\right)

-This creates a U-shaped relationship: E[VSRM]\mathbb{E}[V_S \mid R_M] is minimized when RM=0R_M = 0 and increases as RM|R_M| grows.
+This creates a U-shaped relationship.
+E[VSRM]\mathbb{E}[V_S \mid R_M] is minimized when RM=0R_M = 0 and increases as RM|R_M| grows.

 Conditional Distribution Sweep

-Animation 2: Conditional distributions V_S|R_M sweeping from R_M = -0.03 to +0.03.
-Left panel: The distribution shifts rightward (higher volatility) as |R_M| increases, directly visualizing the leverage effect.
-Right panel: Vertical red line tracks current R_M on the joint density heatmap.
-Notice the U-shaped expected value displayed in the info bar.
+Animation 2: Conditional distributions VSRMV_S|R_M sweeping from RM=0.03R_M = -0.03 to +0.03+0.03.
+Left panel: the distribution shifts rightward as RM|R_M| increases.
+Right panel: the red line tracks the current RMR_M on the joint density heatmap.
+The info bar shows the U-shaped conditional expectation.

 2.3 Variable 3: Exogenous Shock ZZ (Independent)

-We model ZZ as a compound Poisson process:
+I model ZZ as a compound Poisson process:

 Z=i=1NJiZ = \sum_{i=1}^{N} J_i